-Our Child and Adolescent Mental Health Service (CAMHS) aims to provide help to children and young people up to 18 years old, and their families, who are having moderate to severe emotional, behavioural, developmental, psychological or relationship difficulties.
+Our Child and Adolescent Mental Health Service (CAMHS) is here to help children and young people up to 18 years old, and their families in North Tyneside.

-Young people attend CAMHS for a number of different reasons, such as:
+Young people come and see us for lots of different reasons, such as:

 You may meet several different kinds of professionals in CAMHS.
-The team includes nurses, psychiatrists, clinical psychologists, social workers, an art therapist and primary mental health workers.
-All staff are trained in assessment of children and young people, and some staff have additional specialist training.
+All of our staff are trained in assessing children and young people, and some staff have additional specialist training.
 You will be told who you will be coming to see before you come and see us, and this may include a:

 Albion Road Clinic